Taoshif1/LearningSASS/README.md

 ## 🛠️ Tools Used

 - HTML5 / CSS3
-- SASS (SCSS Syntax)
+- SASS
 - Visual Studio Code
 - Live Server Extension

 ---

+## 📂 What’s Inside

+- ✅ SASS installation & setup
+- 🔁 Variables, Nesting, Partials, Import
+- ⚙️ Mixins, Extend/Inheritance
+- 🧮 Operators & Functions
+- 🗂️ Modular SASS structure

+Code files are neatly organized by topic for clarity and future reference.

+---

+## 📂 Key Concepts Explored
+This repository is structured to cover the essential pillars of the Sass language, providing clear, hands-on examples for each:

+- **Variables:** Defining reusable values for colors, fonts and more.
+- **Nesting:** Writing CSS rules with a clear visual hierarchy that mirrors the HTML structure.
+- **Partials & @import:** Modularizing stylesheets into smaller, manageable files.
+- **Mixins:** Creating reusable groups of CSS declarations to streamline development.
+- **Inheritance (@extend):** Sharing sets of CSS properties from one selector to another.
+- **Functions & Operators:** Using built-in functions and performing mathematical calculations directly in your stylesheets.

+---

 ## 🙌 Contributing

-This repo is a learning archive, but collaboration is always welcome.
-Feel free to fork, star ⭐, or suggest improvements!
+This repo is a learning archive but collaboration is always welcome.
+Feel free to fork, star ⭐ or suggest improvements!

 ---

-## 📜 License
+## 🧑‍💻 Author

-MIT License — free to use and learn from.
+**Gazi Taoshif**
+B.Sc. in Computer Science & Engineering
+📍 Dhaka, Bangladesh

 ---

-OUTPUT-
+## OUTPUT-
 ![image](https://github.com/user-attachments/assets/2bac2381-9b46-4bc1-83ac-b1cc4b24f5d9)

 ---

-### **On to the next tech stack, the next project, and the next level 🚀 **
+### **On to the next tech stack, the next project and the next level 🚀 **